Thiounn: Civil career

 Speaking not only Khmer and Siamese but also French, Thiounn was hired as secretary of the Council of Ministers in 1883.
 He served as a mediator between the French administration and King Norodom.

+Khmer ballerina Neang Sok (nicknamed "Mi Soc"), mother of Thiounn's wife, Malis (1866).

 In 1884, Thiounn married a certain Malis, daughter of mī Soc and Paul Le Faucheur, “runner of arroyos” with a sulphurous reputation with the Indochinese authorities.

 Auguste Pavie invited the young Thiounn to Kingdom of France in 1885 when he was only nineteen years old.
 After spending three years in France, Thiounn was then appointed interpreter on February 1, 1888, to be attached to the Mission Pavie until 1895.
 Thiounn also helped Pavie translate many Khmer folktales such as Vorvong and Sorvong.

 While he was harshly criticized by the more conservative dignitaries of the Royal Palace who supported rebel prince Si Votha, Veang Thiounn encouraged collaboration with the French protectorate for the modernization of Cambodia.